 She was preceded in death by one brother, Carl Barnette.

 Joanna was employed as a sales associate for Big Lots for over 10-years.
 She collected hats and had a passion for writing.
 She wrote Pat's Chat, a column in The Weston Democrat for many years, as well as a community publication entitled, Tattle Tales and Other Things.
 She was a faithful member of First Baptist Church of Weston, where she taught Sunday School, led a prayer group, served as a Deacon of the church, and read her bible daily.
 She organized themed class reunion parties for her class of 1952 from Burnsville High School, as well as family reunions.
 She enjoyed vegetable gardening, canning, and spending time with her family.

 Friends and family gathered at the First Baptist Church in Weston from 1-3 p.m., on Saturday March 1.

 Funeral Services followed at 3 p.m., with Rev. Kenneth Miller officiating.
 Interment will follow in the K of P Cemetery in Burnsville.
 In lieu of flowers, donations may be made to the First Baptist Church of Weston at 132 East Second St. Weston WV 26452.

-The Pat Boyle Funeral Home is honored and privileged to serve the family of Robert Conley.
+The Pat Boyle Funeral Home and Cremation Serviceat 144 Hackers Creek Rd. in Jane Lew is honored and privileged to serve the family of Joanna Carson.